UniOfGreenwich/softwareproject_-team2/README.md

 To conclude, we might consider our project to be a successful example of modern development practices in application development, a collection of all WPF framework and C# language capabilities, empowering us to create a contemporary and visually appealing library management system with a great user experience.

+#### Staff Homepage
+A user-friendly interface designed specifically for staff members to effectively manage library operations is provided via this staff homepage.
+It has separate areas with buttons for managing student accounts and renting books, a recommendation panel with featured books, and a search bar for book requests.
+There are fast navigation choices to the main page, library section, and staff profile in the footer section.
+By using grids to organize the layout and adding visually appealing buttons with clear icons, this Staff Homepage streamlines library management operations and improves user experience.

 ### 3.3 Balance management and payment page